jd22-ctrl/Using-Microsoft-Active-Directory-inside-a-VM/Resetting-Passwords/README.md

 # Process:

-Opened Server Manager and navigated to Tools.
+Opened `Server Manager` and navigated to `Tools`.

-Selected Active Directory Users and Computers to access the domain directory.
+Selected `Active Directory Users and Computers` to access the domain directory.

-Right-clicked on the domain/forest and selected Find.
+Right-clicked on the domain/forest and selected `Find`.

 Entered the user's name to search for the account within Active Directory.